tseidler/terryseidler.com/content/post/hugo-aws-travisci.md

 weight = 0
 +++

-How I set up a static https website using S3 buckets, Cloudfront, Route S3, Hugo and Travis CI
+How I set up a static https website using S3 buckets, Cloudfront, Route S3, Hugo and Travis CI...
 <!--more-->

 When I decided to move this site away from Github pages one of the first things people suggested to me was AWS.
 It's cheap, reliable and easy!
-Not only did I move from GH to an S3 bucket, I also abandoned [Jekyll](https://jekyllrb.com/) in favour of [Hugo](https://gohugo.io)..
+Not only did I move from GH to an S3 bucket, I also abandoned [Jekyll](https://jekyllrb.com/) in favour of [Hugo](https://gohugo.io).

 This post describes the actions taken and lessons learned.